apache/druid/docs/querying/sql-functions.md

 ## EXTRACT

-Extracts the value of some unit of the timestamp.
+Extracts the value of some unit from the timestamp.

 * **Syntax:** `EXTRACT(unit FROM timestamp_expr)`
 * **Function type:** Scalar, date and time